whiteSHADOW1234/FinalProject/README.md

 + A Message Bar (No one knows how this gonna work:smile:)

 ### Description:
-:smile:You can see and contact us here !!!
+:smile:You can see our name with handwriting animation and the way to contact us here !!!